jtremblay/jtremblay.github.io/index.md

 {% include JB/setup %}

 <p>I am a bioinformatics data scientist.
-My interests are in microbiome genomics R&D and in developing end-to-end bioinformatics pipelines geared for environmental genomics data.
+My interests are in genomics R&D and in developing end-to-end bioinformatics (including downstream statistical analyses) pipelines geared for a variety of genomics data types.
 I also develop visualization supports applied to various kind of data.</p>

   <p>
     <a href='https://linkedin.com/in/julien-tremblay-32b88835'><img src='images/linkedin.png' alt='linkedin' width='42' height='42'></a>